 WHAT IS THAT, REASONS AND HOW TO STOP IT.

 Have you ever wondered why sometimes you start doing something and then suddenly stop without any clear reason?
-Like if you have a goal is to lose weight – you go and buy a tub of ice cream and eat all of it?
+Like if you have a goal to lose weight – do you go and buy a tub of ice cream and eat all of it?
 Or if you have an important exam in the morning, but instead of studying you go and get drunk the night before?

-You know, sometimes (just sometimes) I get those moments of enlightenment, and so once I’ve noticed that instead of writing I turn on and binge-watch all kind of videos on Youtube, or instead of trying to reduce my sugar intake I crave for sweet cupcakes and eat family size pack of crisps, and instead of all the goals that I set to myself I choose to do… nothing at all.
+You know, sometimes (just sometimes) I get those moments of enlightenment, and so once I’ve noticed that instead of writing I turn on and binge-watch all kinds of videos on Youtube, or instead of trying to reduce my sugar intake I crave for sweet cupcakes and eat family size pack of crisps, and instead of all the goals that I set to myself I choose to do… nothing at all.